 Michael Bennett is an award-winning screenwriter, director and author.
 His short films and feature films have won awards internationally.
 Better the Blood tells the story of tenacious Māori police detective Hana Westerman who is pulled into the search for Tāmaki Makaurau Auckland’s first serial killer.
-Taika Waititi and Whakatū Nelson-born Carthew Neal’s Aotearoa production company Piki Films is producing a new TV series based on Better the Blood, which is Bennett's second novel.
-His first, In Dark Places (2016), won the Ngaio Marsh Award for crime writing.
+Better the Blood is Bennett’s first novel.
+His first book, In Dark Places (2016), won the Ngaio Marsh Award for nonfiction crime writing.

 Christine Leunens’ new novel, In Amber’s Wake, is a romantic drama that is as unpredictable as it is heartfelt, by the author of Prix Médicis-nominated book Caging Skies, which was adapted into the Academy Award-winning movie ‘Jojo Rabbit’ directed by Taika Waititi.
 The film adaptation of In Amber’s Wake, whose screenplay Leunens penned, is currently being made into a motion picture, by the producer of the Academy Award-winning ‘Thelma & Louise’.